candradwicahyo/candradwicahyo/README.md

 # Introducing

 Introducing, my name is Candra Dwi Cahyo.
-I am from Indonesia and I am a frontend web developer, where I first learned programming languages ​​in 2018
+I am from Indonesia and I am a frontend web developer.

 ## what i learned